 All of these variations work equally well for SEO and there is no particular preference, if geo and language targeting are implemented properly.

 A change or build of an international domain setup should be considered carefully and should be a long-term decision.
-Changing it too often will harm SEO as search engines must keep updating their index and change and replace URLs.
+Changing it too will often harm SEO as search engines must keep updating their index and change and replace URLs.

 The decision can be made on the base of infrastructural / technical availabilities, SEO history and marketing requirements.

-Regardless of which strategy is being chosen, it is crucial that both geo targeting and language targeting are in place.
+Regardless of which strategy is being chosen, it is crucial that both Geo targeting and language targeting are in place.
 This ensures an SEO friendly implementation and that a correct URL is delivered in the search results.